coin-or/ADOL-C/README.md

 > [!WARNING]
 > We are in the process of modernizing ADOL-C. The master branch is unstable.
 Please use the latest release!
+> The main branch requires c++20 and clang-13 or gcc-11.

 ## Pre-release Examples
 We're modernizing ADOL-C's tape internals, which also introduces a new user interface.